fcarrascosa/fcarrascosa-elements/packages/dialog/README.md

 };
 ```

-:warning: :construction: _NOTE_: This component is not published yet, so the steps regarding the installation are of no value for the moment.

 ## Description

 `fcarrascosa-dialog` is a component which allows you to put almost any component in a way that a modal window will appear.